In this article, we shall look into some important terms pertaining to Computer Awareness section of Bank Exams.

 To prepare Computer Awareness for the upcoming competitive exams, candidates must be familiar with the other important topics.
 Refer to the table below to get links to the various Computer concept pages for preparation:

 |High Level Computer Languages||Basics of Cloud Computing for IBPS PO & SBI PO|

 Trojan horse: A trojan horse is a malicious program which infects a system by masquerading as an innocuous program.
 It introduces the virus to a system.
 They do not replicate themselves but are very destructive.

 Authorization: Authorization is the function of specifying access rights related to information security or computer security.
-In organizations, authorization can only be controlled by a specified user or group of users known as system administrators.
-Authorization is an important aspect of computer security and helps to maintain security and confidentiality of company data.
+In organisations, authorisation can only be controlled by a specified user or group of users known as system administrators.
+An authorisation is an important aspect of computer security and helps to maintain security and confidentiality of company data.

 To explore Top Tips to Crack Bank Exams after Engineering, check at the linked article.

 Authentication: When the credentials are compared to those of the database of the original file it is termed as authentication.
 Authentication can be used to confirm the validity of an authorisation, or the safety of a database etc. It helps the system to give access to legitimate users.

 Hacker: A hacker is a person who has complete knowledge about a specific area of computer security and uses it to gain access to the systems.
 Hackers can be classified as black hat and white hat hackers.
 White hat hackers use their knowledge to expose flaws in computer security practices and suggest more effective solutions to security issues.
 Black hat hackers use their knowledge to harm users for monetary or other gains.